Xen-alpha/Xen2K/README.md

 User-defined functions will go into header.txt

 Functions must be defined in a line with prefix "! ".
 There are two sample functions inside the header file.
 You can erase them and make some new ones

+# user-defined functions

+You can use user-defined functions in header.txt with this phrase.

+>(function index)<

+Note that the (function index) must be the result of a built-in caculation.
+The >< part will be replaced with the user-defined function.